 Did you know?
 At well over 50 years and still on TV today, Sooty is the world’s longest running children’s television programme.

 This interesting clip explains how everyone’s favourite glove puppet began, complete with old footage of Blackpool.

 See where Sooty comes from!

-The original Sooty glove puppet is on display in the ticket office at North Pier.
-Find him in the first kiosk as you enter the pier at the left.
+The original Sooty glove puppet is on display at North Pier.
+Find him in the bar opposite the Box Office, next to the cafe.